Saint Petersburg Architecture Guide – From Ancient to Modern Times

 Saint Petersburg Mosque

 The Great Mosque of Saint Petersburg is the largest mosque in European Russia.
 Notice the symbolic location across the Peter and Paul Cathedral.
 The tomb of Tamerlane in Samarkand (now Uzbekistan) inspired the mosque.
-Thus the beautiful colors.
-Grey granite covers walls, green marble the columns and blue ceramics the domes and minarets.
-For a time the Soviets converted it into a warehouse.
+Thus, the beautiful colors.

 Saint Petersburg Mosque